lumagician/atmega-usart/README.md

 The Builtin LED is toggled whenever the character 'a' is sent over USART

-** THIS CODE WAS IS NOT TESTED AND IS JUST FOR LEARNING PURPOSES. **
+** THIS CODE WAS IS NOT TO BE CONSIDERED AS TESTED AND IS JUST FOR LEARNING PURPOSES. **